anuraghazra/github-readme-stats/readme.md

 ### Usage

-Copy-paste this code into your readme and change the links.
+Copy this code into your readme and change the links.

 Endpoint: `api/top-langs?username=anuraghazra`